 It was an introduction fit for a king, and at one time, GNR could have credibly laid claim to the crown — especially when it came to MTV.
 After all, Guns N’ Roses had once been one of the biggest bands in the world, and a major reason for that was MTV.
 Their epic videos had become must-see events for anyone with cable and their excellent live performances, to say nothing of their dangerous, wild antics offstage had led to plenty of memorable VMA moments.

-By 2002, though, they had pretty much disappeared.
+By 2002, though, the classic version of the band was dead.
 Axl Rose had been a hermit for much of the late 90s/early 00s, hard at work on an album that was beginning to rival the likes of Smile by virtue of its seemingly never ending recording process.

 And most of his old bandmates were long gone.
 When they took the stage at the VMAs only Rose and keyboardist Dizzy Reed were left from the Use Your Illusion era lineup.
 Surrounding them were a bunch of hired guns, including a dude that looked like an alien, a guy with a KFC bucket on his head, the bass player from The Replacements, and the drummer from Primus.